RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Important Questions.md

 Answer:
 D. Usually, mantrap areas control access to sensitive locations within a facility, not an entrance to the facility.
 None of the other options address vendor lock-out and are therefore unsuitable as answers.

-	136. Where should multiple egress points be included?
+### Question # 136 - Where should multiple egress points be included?
 		A. At the power distribution substation
 		B. Within the data center
 		C. In every building on the campus